InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Related Work

+\textsc{CoderAssist}~\cite{coderAssist-fse16} is a counter-example guided feedback generation tool that provides feedback on student implementations of \emph{dynamic programming algorithms}. \textsc{CoderAssist} starts by clustering both correct and incorrect programs based on these dynamic programs' syntactic features.
+Afterward, \textsc{CoderAssist} generates feedback for a buggy program by calling an SMT solver, using a counterexample obtained from an equivalence check against a correct implementation in the same cluster.
+However, \textsc{CoderAssist} only works for dynamic programs since the implemented feature extraction procedure searches for syntactic features of dynamic programming algorithms.
+Thus, this tool cannot be used for clustering our dataset of \IPAs. \citet{rocha2023helping} introduce a framework to improve how teaching assistants provide feedback in introductory programming courses, helping them understand different feedback approaches and resources.
+This framework offers structured guidance for pedagogical decision-making regarding adaptive feedback.

+\textsc{CodeHound}~\cite{codehound-splash22} is a system that automatically tracks pedagogical code dependencies by using static analysis to detect function introductions and reuse throughout an entire course.
+It offers instructors assistance in creating new content, collaborating on content refactoring, and estimating future course change costs.
+Furthermore, \textsc{ODS}~\cite{tse22-ODS} is a system for detecting overfitting patches in automatic program repair.
+ODS utilizes supervised learning with \AST level code features and patch correctness labels to automatically learn a probabilistic model, which can then classify new program repair patches.
+Moreover, \textsc{CLACER}~\cite{compsac21-CLACER} is a neural network model designed to classify compilation errors by proposing categories based on program tokens, aiming to improve localization effectiveness and prediction performance, thereby enhancing the students' learning process.

-\emph{Code search techniques}~\cite{code-search-icse09-reiss, sosRepair-tse19,searchRepair,fse-nier12-semantic-search, tsem16-code-search-io-queries, oopsla19-aroma-code-recomendation, fse21-cross-language-code-search} repair a given erroneous program using code snippets.
-However, these methods have no knowledge of the program's structure where that code fragment came from.
-Therefore, there is no guarantee that the set of repairs proposed by a code search tool is the minimal set required to fix a program.
+\emph{Code search techniques}~\cite{code-search-icse09-reiss, sosRepair-tse19,searchRepair,fse-nier12-semantic-search, tsem16-code-search-io-queries, oopsla19-aroma-code-recomendation, fse21-cross-language-code-search} are another family of semantic program repair techniques.
+Code search uses a specification (e.g., input-output tests) to find code in a large repository of code snippets that satisfies that specification.
+To repair an incorrect program, semantic code search methods do not find the closest correct implementation for the same \IPA or use a reference implementation provided by the lecturer.
+Instead, these methods search for code fragments of several correct programs to repair a given incorrect submission.
+These methods have no knowledge about the program's structure and where that code fragment came from.
+Therefore, there is no guarantee that the set of repairs proposed by these tools is the minimal set required to fix a program.